MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/define-network-encryption-requirements.md

   - Use partner NVAs to establish IPsec tunnels over ExpressRoute private peering.
   - Establish a VPN tunnel over ExpressRoute with Microsoft peering.
-  - Evaluate the capability to configure a Site-to-Site VPN connection over ExpressRoute private peering ([in preview](/azure/vpn-gateway/site-to-site-vpn-private-peering).
+  - Evaluate the capability to configure a Site-to-Site VPN connection over [ExpressRoute with private peering] (/azure/vpn-gateway/site-to-site-vpn-private-peering).
+This feature is only supported on zone-redundant gateways.
+For example, VpnGw1AZ, VpnGw2AZ, etc.

 - If native Azure solutions (as shown in flows `B` and `C` in the diagram) don't meet your requirements, use partner NVAs in Azure to encrypt traffic over ExpressRoute private peering.